 Who will govern the agencies that have access to the IHI Register?

 The Minister for Health has delegated the governance of the IHI Register to the HSE.

-Who is the legal Data Controller of the IHI?
+Who is the legal Data Controller?

 As provided for in the Health Identifiers Act, the Minister for Health delegated the authority to establish and operate the IHI to the HSE.
-The Health Service Executive (HSE) is the legal Data Controller for the IHI Register.
-The HSE Individual Health Identifiers (IHI) Business Service shall be responsible for the management and operation of the IHI register.
+The Health Service Executive (HSE) is the legal Data Controller for the IHI register.
+The HSE Individual Health Identifiers (IHI) Service shall be responsible for the management and operation of the IHI register.

 Why is personal data processed?